 Anyone who has encountered the northern pike or muskie has also encountered the dreaded “bite-off,” so common when these fish come unglued on a bucktail, jerkbait, jig or spoon.
-Combine a bone jarring strike with a mouth full of dagger-like teeth and it’s no wonder anglers everywhere have openings in their tackle box where their favorite lures used to be.
+Combine a bone-jarring strike with a mouth full of dagger-like teeth and it’s no wonder anglers everywhere have openings in their tackle box where their favourite lures used to be.

 Other smaller lures like in-line spinners and spoons are also very susceptible to bite-offs.
 Fishing without a leader with any bait that’s small enough to easily fit inside a pike or muskie mouth is like playing Russian Roulette with all the cylinders loaded.

 The type of retrieve used is also a factor in how many bite-offs are likely to occur.
-A hefty spinnerbait or magnum sized bucktail spinner, casted and retrieved with a steady cranking motion, is fairly safe from the teeth of these predators.
+A hefty spinnerbait or magnum-sized bucktail spinner, cast and retrieved with a steady cranking motion, is fairly safe from the teeth of these predators.
 Other lures like jerkbaits or topwater plugs that are fished in a start-and-stop motion are sitting ducks, and almost certain to suffer from bite-offs if precautions aren’t taken.

 Presentations that require a little more bite-off protection require leaders made of titanium wire.
 Titanium wire is thinner than coated wire, and also resists kinking when a powerful fish is hooked.
 A number of manufactures produce titanium wire leaders designed with toothy critters in mind.